rickwest/devsnippets/source/snippets/git/index.md

 ```
 ### Apply Stash

-To reapply your last stash
+To re-apply your last stash

 ```bash
 git stash apply
 ```

-To apply an older stash, use your <code>git stash list</code> and append the stash number you want to apply to <code>git stash apply</code>.
+> Note: To apply an older stash, use your `git stash list` and append the stash number you want to apply to `git stash apply`. e.g.
 ```bash
 git stash apply stash@{1}
 ```

+---

 ## Making your branch even with remote master